sscdotopen/recoreco/README.md

 ```

-And finally, we look at artists similar to [Paco de Lucia](https://en.wikipedia.org/wiki/Paco_de_Luc%C3%ADa) in homage to Ted's days of building search engines for Veoh :)
+And finally, we look for artists similar to [Paco de Lucia](https://en.wikipedia.org/wiki/Paco_de_Luc%C3%ADa) in homage to Ted's days of building search engines for Veoh :)

 `$ jq 'select(.for_item=="paco de lucia")' artists.json`